ivmreg/ha-thames-water/README.md

 You need a **Thames Water Smart Meter**.
 The water consumption data provided by this integration is delayed by approximately three days or more.
 This delay is a characteristic of the Thames Water data system and cannot be altered in this integration.

-The integration uses Selenium to log in to the Thames Water website, as it needs to obtain the browser cookies to make the API call.
-I use the Selenium Addon in Home Assistant.

-With these cookies, it then calls the `getSmartWaterMeterConsumptions` API to retrieve the usage data.

-The integration was created recently, so it may contain bugs.
-Proceed with caution!

-On the first run it may take more than a minute to become ready.
+The integration uses [ThamesWaterClient](https://github.com/AyrtonB/Thames-Water) python library to handle the authentication and getting the latest usage data.

 ## Installation